Believe it or not, 2018 is right around the corner.

 6. Automate: Your New BFF

 While it may be uncomfortable to relinquish control, it’s in your best interest to establish a drafting, scheduling and auto-publishing system for your online content.
-While we would never suggest that you solely pre-plan and never introduce spontaneity on your channels, publishing tools create a much-needed solid messaging foundation (saving your time AND sanity).
+While we would never suggest that you solely pre-plan and never introduce spontaneity on your channels, publishing tools create a much-needed and solid messaging foundation.
 If this is new territory for you, start small by loading your approved social media editorial calendar into a publishing service (we like Buffer).
 From there, look for opportunities to automate other aspects of your marketing campaigns.

 With the help of big data and artificial intelligence, leading companies are seeking opportunities to repeat redundant tasks and process large amounts of data.
 Relying so heavily on data is not an effort to avoid human interaction, but rather to enrich it.